 The following tables present selected financial data from our audited consolidated statement of operations for the year ended December 31, 2011 and our unaudited condensed consolidated statement of operations for the six months ended June 30, 2012, as well as our unaudited condensed consolidated balance sheet as of June 30, 2012.
 The following unaudited pro forma financial data gives effect to the (i) Marriott sale transaction, (ii) REIT conversion, and (iii) the repurchase agreement.
 The unaudited pro forma balance sheet is presented as if these transactions had occurred on June 30, 2012.
 The unaudited pro forma statements of operations present the effect of these transactions as though each had occurred on January 1, 2011, but calculated as each is expected to occur based on actual data as of June 30, 2012.
 The unaudited pro forma consolidated financial data is based on the estimates and assumptions set forth in the notes to such statements, which are preliminary and have been made solely for the purposes of developing such pro forma information.
-We believe those pro forma adjustments are reasonable; however, actual results may materially and adversely differ from the pro forma information.
-The unaudited pro forma consolidated financial data is not necessarily indicative of the financial position or operating results that would have been achieved had the transactions been completed as of the dates indicated, nor are they necessarily indicative of future financial position or operating results.
-This information should be read in conjunction with the financial statements and related notes thereto of Gaylord included in Gaylord's Annual Report on Form 10-K for the year ended December 31, 2011, filed with the Securities and Exchange Commission on February 24, 2012, and Gaylord's Quarterly Report on Form 10-Q for the quarter ended June 30, 2012, filed with the Securities and Exchange Commission on August 7, 2012.
+We believe those pro forma consolidated financial data is not necessarily indicative of the financial position or operating results that would have been achieved had the transactions been completed as of the dates indicated, nor are they necessarily indicative of future financial position or operating results.
+This information should be read in conjunction with the financial statements and related notes thereto of Gaylord included in Gaylord's Annual Report on Form 10-K for the year ended December 31, 2011, filed with the Securities and Exchange Commission on August 7, 2012.